codehub-kirans/sveltekit-kirans/README.md

 # Kiran S

-This is a personal website built with svelteKit.
+This is a personal website built with HTML, CSS(SASS), Javascript and SvelteKit!
+Code is open-sourced - _so feel, free to fork and customize!_

 ## Uses